About the Business Growth Programme 2

 Grant Support available:

-- For existing B2B** SMEs, based in The Greater Birmingham and Solihull or The Marches Local Enterprise Partnership areas, grants of £10,000 - £1,000,000 are available.
+- For existing B2B** SMEs, based in The Greater Birmingham and Solihull or The Marches Local Enterprise Partnership areas, grants of £10,000 to £1,000,000 are available.

 Grants are subject to eligibility criteria and availability of funds and are restricted to 1 per business.